LiSiruiRay/hacktech/readme.md

 - **User Feedback Integration:** Allow users to provide feedback on predictions and advice.
 -**Authorization and Authentication:** Implement user authentication and authorization.
 - **Scalability and Performance:** Optimize for high traffic and large datasets.
+- **Sentiment Analysis:** Integrate a more robust sentiment analysis model to better understand market sentiment.

 ---